Hometown Pasty Pies

-- In a large bowl, combine the flour, sugar and salt; cut in shortening until crumbly.
+- In a large bowl, combine flour, sugar and salt; cut in shortening until crumbly.
 Whisk water, egg and vinegar; gradually add to flour mixture, tossing with a fork until dough forms a ball.
 Divide dough in quarters so that two of the portions are slightly larger than the other two; wrap each in plastic wrap.
-Refrigerate for 1 hour or until easy to handle.
+Refrigerate until easy to handle, about 1 hour.

 - Meanwhile, place potatoes in a large saucepan and cover with water.
 Bring to a boil.
-Reduce heat; cover and cook for 5 minutes.
-Add carrots; cook 6-9 minutes longer or until vegetables are tender.
+Reduce heat; cover and cook 5 minutes.
+Add carrots; cook until vegetables are tender, 6-9 minutes longer.
 Drain and set aside.

-- Roll out one of the larger portions of dough to fit a 9-in. pie plate.
+- Preheat oven to 375°.
+Roll out one of the larger portions of dough to fit a 9-in. pie plate.
 Transfer pastry to pie plate.
 Trim pastry even with edge.
 Fill with half of the meat mixture.
 Repeat with remaining larger portion of dough and filling.

 - Roll out smaller portions of dough to fit tops of pies.
 Place over filling.
 Trim, seal and flute edges.
 Cut slits in pastry.

-- Bake at 375° for 45-50 minutes or until crust is golden brown.
+- Bake until crust is golden brown, 45-50 minutes.
 Cover edges with foil during the last 15 minutes to prevent overbrowning if necessary.
-Sprinkle tops with cheese; let stand for 10 minutes.
+Sprinkle tops with cheese; let stand 10 minutes.
 Serve with sour cream.
-Yield: 2 pies (8 servings each).

 Made it without the peas (did not have any) and used pie crust since I did not want to make my own.
 Turned out perfect and tasted great.

 Nov 27, 2012